“Like a human being, a company has to have an internal communication mechanism, a 'nervous system', to coordinate its actions.” — Bill Gates.

 Dialogue: two-way conversation, whenever and however you can.

-Read more here about Internal Communication tools in action and the pitfalls of using them.
+Read more here about Internal Communication tools here.

 Internal Communication Apps